raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

 instruct a client to close a connection because the server can only send EDNS(0) options in responses to queries that contained EDNS(0) options.

-This document defines a new DNS OPCODE, DSO (tentatively 6), for DNS Stateful Operations.
+This document defines a new DNS OPCODE, DSO ([TBA1], tentatively 6), for DNS Stateful Operations.
 DSO messages are used to communicate operations within persistent stateful sessions, expressed using type-length-value (TLV) syntax.
 This document defines an initial set of three TLVs,